RitRa/Coursera-HCI-Experiments/README.md

-# Coursera-HCI-Experiments

-Designing, Running, and Analyzing Experiments
+# Designing, Running, and Analyzing Experiments

-Coursera
-Sep 2017
+Coursera - Sep 2017

 Tasks completed during this course using R.